vietmazze/smart-contract/zombie.md

 ### Global Variables:
-- msg.sender: Refers to the address of the person, who called the current function.
+1. msg.sender: Refers to the address of the person, who called the current function.
+-- dfa
-- require: Makes it so that the function will throw an error and stop executing if some condition is not true.
+2. require: Makes it so that the function will throw an error and stop executing if some condition is not true.
       - `require(zombieOwner[msg.sender] == 0;`

 ### Typecasting: